Guidelines for Accessible Classroom Materials

 - Assistive Listening Devices

-For student reasonable accommodations, the disability services center is responsible for most costs associated with those accommodations.
+For student reasonable accommodations, the Access Center/Access Services is responsible for most costs associated with those accommodations.
 There may be specific instances where the cost of accommodations are absorbed or shared with departments.